 Sherborne in the Community (SITC) is a charity (No: 1031238), which owns No 34 Decima Street SE1 4QQ in Southwark, a Borough of Central London.
 For a number of years SITC has rented its building to organisations working to improve the condition of disadvantaged young people in Greater London for a peppercorn rent.

-The trustees of Sherborne in the Community have recently signed a long lease for the use of their building with DePaul UK (uk.depaulcharity.org).
+The Trustees of Sherborne in the Community signed a long lease in 2016 for the use of their building with DePaul UK (uk.depaulcharity.org).
 The Endeavour Centre at Sherborne House, near London Bridge, is an innovative space that combines help in a crisis with support for those young people who are rebuilding their lives.
 The national headquarters for Depaul UK, the building also provides a hub for Depaul’s award-winning Nightstop service – Britain’s only national network for emergency accommodation for young people.

 You can follow developments at SITC through the website or through Facebook or Twitter.

-For more information about our work, or how to support us please contact:
+For more information about our work, or how to support us please contact our SITC Chair James Nurton at [email protected]

-The trustees of Sherborne in the Community have recently signed a long lease for the use of their building with DePaul UK (uk.depaulcharity.org).
+The Trustees of Sherborne in the Community signed a long lease in 2016 for the use of their building with DePaul UK (uk.depaulcharity.org).
 The Endeavour Centre at Sherborne House, near London Bridge, is an innovative space that combines help in a crisis with support for those young people who are rebuilding their lives.
 The national headquarters for Depaul UK, the building also provides a hub for Depaul’s award-winning Nightstop service – Britain’s only national network for emergency accommodation for young people.

 - The Big House, supporting those leaving the care systems and helping them to prepare for life on their own;